JDNdeveloper/Permuter-Program/README.md

 ## How To Use:

-Change the String 's' in PermuterChecker.java to the String you want permuted, and compile and run the file.
+Change the String 's' in PermuterPrinter.java to the String you want permuted, and compile and run the file.